EricThomson/practical_python/readme.md

 ## Outline

-### Week 0: Setting things up
+### Week 0: Setting up Jupyter and Python
-This week you will set up programming environment, give it a test run, and set up the material for the class.
-We will be using [Jupyter notebooks](https://www.nature.com/articles/d41586-018-07196-1), which have become the tool of choice among scientists for expressing their ideas in Python.
+This week you will set up your programming environment.
+We will be using [Jupyter notebooks](https://www.nature.com/articles/d41586-018-07196-1), which have become the tool of choice among scientists.
 For this material, just go to [getting_started.md](getting_started.md) and follow the instructions there.

 ### Week 1: Python basics and flow control
 Now that you can use Python and run Jupyter notebooks, you are ready to start doing Python.
 For the first class, you should work through *Chapters 1: Python Basics* and *Chapter 2: Flow Control* from Automate the Boring Stuff.
 This corresponds to the Jupyter notebook [week1.ipynb](week1.ipynb).